 Everyone will think you've magically turned your hand into a magnet for cards when you learn this trick.
 It's a refreshing departure from the usual "find a card" plot.

-Again, we'll show you how to make the gimmick card, which is the key to holding all ten cards in your hand while all your fingers are completely flat.
+Making the gimmick card is the key to holding all ten cards in your hand while all your fingers are completely flat.
 Scissors, glue, and a little practice are all you'll need.

 08 of 16

 This is one of the very best card magic tricks that a beginner can learn and perform.
 It's easy and requires no sleight of hand, just a full deck of cards.

 For this trick, you'll have someone pick a card, then lose it in the deck.
 They'll even tell you the name of their card, so where's the magic in that?
 The revelation happens when you spell out their card and it's right there.
 It's a baffling trick that definitely has an impact.Continue to 9 of 16 below.

 An interesting twist on the "find a card" game, "dowsing" for a card is fun and simple.
 This one relies on your acting skills, so get ready to put on a performance.

 Dowsing is a rather old-fashioned way of finding water and minerals below ground.
 In a similar manner, you'll use a "dowsing rod" (a pen or stick) to find a spectator's card in the deck.
 It's one more way to practice your ability to find anyone's card every time.

 This one is a sleight of hand trick and it's a great way to hone your skills of magical deception.
 The reversed card trick is easier than you can imagine and when you see how it's done, a new world of magician's secrets will open up to you.